Avalon Blog

 275 gsm

-Now that you have a handle on what weight stock you should run a project on, let’s take a look at different textures and finishes.
-The first group of stocks is probably the most commonly used and most inexpensive.
-Typically these stocks are used on stationery materials, resumes, memos, and the like.
+Next: Textures and finishes.
+The first group of stock types is more commonly used and less expensive.
+Typically, these stocks are used on stationery materials, resumes, memos, and the like.

 • Vellum stock appears to be smooth to the untrained eye.
-However, there is a subtle roughness, almost eggshell look.
-Vellum has a high ink absorbency rate and is typically seen offered in a 67 lb Bristol weight.
+However, there is a subtle rough, almost eggshell-like look to it.
+Vellum has a high ink absorbency rate and is typically seen offered in a 67 lb.
+Bristol weight.

-The next group of stocks have a visual edge against most others and offer a more professional, formal look.
-With this attractive look however comes a bigger price tag, costing more than majority of other stocks.
-These stocks are also not recommended for heavy color coverage pieces and can be found in both text and cover weights.
+The next group of stocks has a visual edge over the first group and offers a more professional, formal look.
+With this attractive look, however, comes a bigger price tag, costing more than most other stocks.
+These stocks can be found in both text and cover weights but are not recommended for heavy color coverage pieces.

 • Linen stock resembles a linen cloth and has subtle lines that crisscross one another.
 Linen stock is a textured stock in which you can feel these translucent woven lines.

-• Felt stock has a soft texture, cloth-like feel to it.
+• Felt stock has a soft, cloth-like feel to it.
 Unlike linen and laid stocks, there are no textured lines.

-Now let’s move on to the coated stocks.
+Finally, let’s move on to coated stocks.
 This group is best known for high quality and heavy coverage printing.
-These coated stocks are typically offered in the heavier of text weights (32lb, 80lb, 100lb) and cover weights.
+These coated stocks are typically offered in heavier text weights (32 lb., 80 lb., 100 lb.) and cover weights.
 Coated stocks are great for any materials that will be in front of your audience, whoever they may be.
-This includes but not limited to flyers, brochures, booklets, magazines, and posters.
+This includes but is not limited to flyers, brochures, booklets, magazines, and posters.

 • Gloss stock has a sheen and reflective appearance.
 It can be coated on each side, or one side only.
 This finish will produce the most vibrant color prints.